Sakartu/modcol/README.md

 modcol
 ======

-An extension to the default GNU toolchain, allowing you to modify columns of csv-like files individually
+An extension to the default GNU toolchain, allowing you to modify columns of csv-like input.

+For usage, see modcol.py --help.